MhmRhm/asio-recipes/README.md

 - **Lcov**: Generates coverage reports for tests in Debug.

 Many of these reports are available in HTML format and can be easily served.
-To serve a report, navigate to the corresponding directory and run:
+To serve a report, navigate to the corresponding build directory and run:

 ```bash
 python3 -m http.server <port-number>